 2005

-A hybrid solar eclipse will occur, have a path of totality crossing a portion of the Pacific Ocean.
+A hybrid solar eclipse occurred, with a path of totality crossing a portion of the Pacific Ocean.

 Please help support our efforts by shopping from our sponsors.